hyperfinity-tech/nrf-value-case-generator/system_prompt.md

 A) For each lever, determine the evidence-based credible range.
 B) Compute the MIDPOINT (median uplift point).
 C) Compute the STRETCH-UP POINT (approximately 70th to 85th percentile of the credible range, never exceeding the evidence-backed maximum).
+D) Default uplift selection: use the mid-to-upper credible band for each lever by default; only choose lower points when the evidence clearly requires it.
 BASE CASE VALUE = sum of all GM uplift using MIDPOINT values.
 APPLY THIS RULE:
 - If BASE CASE < $2,000,000 GM uplift: